lkuich/JHJ/README.md

 <img src="https://user-images.githubusercontent.com/7741982/147153729-8e75d42b-d818-40c8-8922-ecf3143fe6d1.gif">

-Bring your Backend into your Frontend; and don't worry about boilerplate communication API's!
-What could go wrong!
+Bring your backend into your frontend for your web-app, and don't worry about boilerplate communication API's; what could go wrong!

-Define a Backend function in your client page like so, the `script` block marked as `backend` will be pulled out of the client and run on the server!
+Define a Backend function in your client page like so, the `script` block marked as `backend` will be pulled out of the document and run on the Express server!
 Communication between the client and server is handled with websockets.

 ```html
 <script backend>